A comparison between semi-analytical gas cooling models and cosmological hydrodynamical simulations: Results

 Halo $9181$ shows a deep drop in the mass cooling rate at $z \approx 0.7$ in the hydrodynamical simulation, as shown in the region labeled `B' in Fig.~\ref{fig:merger_halo9181}.
 From the zoom-in plots in the lower right corner, it is seen that this drop is not caused by a single major merger, but by a series of smaller mergers.
 Two mergers with mass ratios $4:1$ and $5:1$ take place in quick succession, and together give rise to a rapid mass increase.
 The Dhalo merger completes at snapshot $90$, while from the density and temperature maps in Fig.~\ref{fig:merger_halo9181_details_B}, again the merged halo has not yet relaxed at this snapshot, and the relaxation happens during the following two halo dynamical timescales.
 The gaseous halo is heated up during this process, as can be seen from the temperature maps for snapshots $94$ and $98$.

 After snapshot $90$, there are still some relatively rapid episodes of mass growth, and this, together with the heating induced by the two mergers, causes a deep drop in the cooling rate in the hydrodynamical simulation at snapshot $105$, and about one halo dynamical timescale later, at snapshot $109$, the cooling rate rises again.
-In the SA model, the reduction in the mass cooling rate happens immediately after the completion of the Dhalo merger (i.e.\ in snapshot $89$, because the two mergers complete one snapshot earlier in the dark matter only simulation).
+In the SA model, the reduction in the mass cooling rate happens immediately after the completion of the Dhalo merger.
 Because of the absence of any time delay, the effects caused by the further mass increases after snapshot $94$ do not superpose onto the effects of these two mergers, and so only cause small ripples in the SA cooling rate following the deep dip (see green dashed ellipse in the lower right panel of Fig.~\ref{fig:merger_halo9181}).
 The deep drop in the SA cooling rate is weaker than that in the simulation.